lbke/nextpatterns.dev/src/content/tutorial/2-nextjs/2-gems/2-streaming/content.md

 focus: /app/api/serve-picture/route.ts
 ---

-# Streaming files from route handlers
+# Streaming files in Next.js App Router

 It's very common to allow the users of a website to download static files.